The 2020s have brought plenty of changes to our working lives and our meetings. The reality is that meetings have been broken for a while.

 There are plenty of examples of it being done well virtually, both in the last year and before.
 I’ve worked in businesses operating entirely remotely and businesses that embrace a more hybrid flexible culture and remote working has never been a barrier to relationship building.

-There might be pushback from those who have only ever worked in offices, but the companies who embrace the change will be in a much better position.
+There might be pushback from those who have only ever worked in offices, but the companies that embrace the change will be in a much better position.

 What it does mean is that meetings take on an extra level of importance, because they become the only time employees gather together.
 Doing them right is more critical than ever before.